Adam Walker’s practice incorporates clinical negligence, personal injury, inquests, sports and commercial law.

 He acts for both Claimants and Defendants and is instructed regularly to appear in court and before tribunals, to advise and to draft documents.

-Adam is listed as a leading junior in the areas of Clinical Negligence, Personal Injury and Inquests in the Chambers & Partners and Legal 500 directories.
+Adam is listed as a leading junior in the areas of Clinical Negligence, Personal Injury and Inquests & Inquiries in the Legal 500 and Chambers & Partners directories.

-Adam is listed as a leading junior in the area of Clinical Negligence in the 2015 editions of the Legal 500 and Chambers & Partners directories.
+Adam is listed as a leading junior in the area of Clinical Negligence in the current editions of the Legal 500 and Chambers & Partners directories.

 Adam has extensive experience of advising, drafting, negotiating and appearing in court in a wide variety of clinical negligence matters, including those relating to accident & emergency medicine, orthopaedic surgery, general and colorectal surgery, oncology, general practice, psychiatry, neurology, obstetrics, gynaecology, foetal medicine and in cases involving the provision of fertility treatment.

 Adam is also regularly instructed to appear at Coroners’ Inquests in respect of instances of alleged clinical negligence leading to death, which often involve issues arising from Article 2 of the European Convention on Human Rights.